syrivera/CodeJam3/README.md

 - Dashboard: Overview of movies, users, ratings, lists
 - AllTables: Raw data from all tables
 - Login: Log in as a demo user
-  	- (AVAILABLE USERS: "moviebuff123", "cinephile", "filmfanatic)
+  	- (AVAILABLE USERS: "moviebuff123", "cinephile", "filmfanatic")
 - Profile: View user details and lists
 - Movie: See details and ratings for a movie